integrandio/lucidmq/README.md

 ### Repo Structure

 The repository is a monorepo with eeverything LucidMQ related.
-In the future some of these librarys may be split into their own repository.
-LucidMQ, LucidMQ-cli and it's storage system nolan are all written in Rust.
+In the future some of these librarys may be split into their own repository. `LucidMQ`, `LucidMQ-cli` and it's storage system `Nolan` are all written in Rust.
 Lucidmq-py provides a client library for Python as well as integration tests for LucidMQ.

     ├── nolan            # The base library containing code for the commitlog ├── lucidmq          # Lucidmq broker and server